 Elevation Certificates are used to obtain the elevation of a building to determine whether it is within the floodplain and, if so, by how much.
 That information figures into the price of flood insurance for a property.
 If an elevation certificate has been prepared for your property, you maybe able to obtain a copy from the property's developer or from the City's EMA or Engineering Offices.
 If an elevation certificate is not available and you need one, contact a licensed land surveyor to prepare one for you.
 The cost of this service varies by location; get a few quotes if possible and compare.

 LOCAL FLOOD HAZARD AREAS

 The primary causes of flooding for the City are prolonged heavy rainfall from large storms; torrential short-term rainfall from thunderstorms; snowmelt, often accompanied by heavy rain; and rainfall, coastal storm surges or both from tropical storms and hurricanes.
 The City has experienced property damage, loss of life, power outages, and interruption of transportation and communication systems from flooding.
 Coastal storm surges from hurricanes, while extremely infrequent, present the single most serious flood threat for the City.
 The 1938 Hurricane and Hurricane Carol in 1954 both caused devastating storm surges.

 The record flooding of March 2010 illustrated what can be expected during a widespread heavy rainfall and river flooding event in the city.
-Among these are flooded basements, surface flooding in areas of poor drainage, disruption of utility service due to flooded electrical boxes, and disruption of transportation due to flooded roadways.
+Among these problems are flooded basements, surface flooding in areas that drain poorly, disruption of utility service due to flooded electrical boxes, and disruption of transportation due to flooded roadways.

-The following areas throughout the City have been identified as having a history of flooding that have been caused by major mid-latitude storms, tropical storms, thunderstorms, and snowmelt.
+The following areas throughout the City have been identified as having a history of flooding that have been caused by major rainstorms, tropical storms, thunderstorms, and rapid snowmelt.